 These threads are inclined towards the left hand.
 These are tightened in anticlockwise movement.
 For example, on a screw with left-hand threads, threads are so cut that the bolt, screw, or nut has to be turned in a counter-clockwise motion to engage or tighten it.
 Their use is comparatively less.

-Threads cut on around but taper surface is called taper threads.
-These are sued for shafts like buffing spindles.
+In this type, the threads are cut on the tapered surface called taper threads.
+These are used for shafts like buffing spindles.
 These threads can be right hand or left hand.

 The above threads are used for the following purpose: